1) Read through your handbook and get to know the League Rules. The Rules are there for everyone's benefit.

 10) JUNIOR PLAYERS: A Junior Player shall be under 18 on 1st January in the playing season.
 VETERAN PLAYERS: A Veteran Player shall be over 40 on 1st January of the playing season.

 11) REGISTRATION: A player shall register for one team only.
 No player may play for a team in a lower division than his registered team and with the exception of the lowest division, no registered player may play for any other team in the division in which his team plays.
 A higher division team may call a player in a lower division to play for them.
 A team in the lowest division may call a player from another team in the same division to play for them.
 No team may include more than two invited players in any one match.
-A player may play a maximum of six matches in the higher division and three matches (for teams other than their registered team) in the lowest division in any one season, but is not restricted to a single team.
+A player may play a maximum of six matches in the higher division and six matches (for teams other than their registered team) in the lowest division in any one season, but is not restricted to a single team.
+Any player playing for a team in the lowest division that is not their registered team must be of equal or lower ranking than the player that they are playing in place of.
+Any variation from this must be approved in advance by the Fixtures Secretary or a senior committee member.”
 No player may be registered within four weeks of the end of the season except with the approval of the league committee concerned.

 11a) As an exception to Rule 11, at the discretion and with prior approval of the executive committee, a player may be registered to play in two teams (of different divisions) where this action is for the explicit purpose of promoting the participation of young players in the lowest division of the League.
 Such an exception may only be approved for one season and, where required, approval renewed annually.
 The following restrictions apply to any such player when playing for the team in the lower division :- i. he is precluded from playing in any doubles events; ii. he may not enter any other competition reserved for players of that division; iii. he may not play in the Handicap Competition; iv he will not be assigned an individual record for matches in that division.
 Under these arrangements, although two such players may be registered for a team, they may not play together in a match.